 Matt Diggity is the founder of Diggity Marketing, The Search Initiative, Leadspring, Authority Builders, and the Chiang Mai SEO conference.
 He is an SEO expert, influencer, blogger, and conference keynote speaker.
 He prefers one-on-one SEO consultation sessions and has several award-winning SEO blogs featuring case studies, test results, and data-backed SEO strategies.

-His SEO strategies are predominantly aimed at affiliate marketing, lead generation, client ranking, and SEO services.
+His SEO strategies are predominantly aimed at affiliate marketing, lead generation, client ranking, and eCommerce SEO services USA.
 He was one of the key speakers at the Affiliate World Asia 2019.
 On the stage, he shared impeccable monetization hacks mentioned in his handbook.
 Attendees were quite eager to hear and learn from him.

 1. What are the top game-changing SEO trends to follow in 2020?